My next adventure: Porto (Portugal) – May 2025

 Although the streets around the majority of Lisbon are made to look like cobbles with mosaic patterns, the surfaces are, in fact, rather smooth to roll around on (a little like Bratislava).
 After a short wander, we stumbled upon the majestic Santa Justa Lift…

-Although it is only accessible to the midpoint (and the alternate entrance and exit have steps, it still provides panoramic views of the city…
+Although it is only accessible to the midpoint (with the alternate entrance and exit having steps), it still provides panoramic views of the city…

-The remainder of the day consisted of a journey to the hotel without using Google Maps, passing through parks, various monuments, oh and sampling a Portuguese Custard Tart…fun times!
+The remainder of the day consisted of a journey to the hotel without using Google Maps, passing through parks, various monuments and, of course, sampling a Portuguese Custard Tart…fun times!

 The plan for tomorrow is to hop on the Metro (again!) to explore the Parque das Nações area which was initially built for the 1998 Expo and has since been expanded into a modern space (in contrast to today) consisting of an architectural gem of a train station (which keeps appearing on various TV programmes), an enjoyable cable car and more!

-Upon my return from Uzbekistan in October 2019, it never even came into consideration that my next travels would not happen for another 2.5 years!
-Anyway, yesterday was the day that I finally exited the country and what better place to begin than trusty Bristol airport…
+Upon my return from Uzbekistan in October 2019, it never even came into consideration that ones next travels would not happen for another 2.5 years!
+Anyway, yesterday was the day that I finally exited the country and what better place to begin than trusty Bristol airport.

-Now, the original plan was to arrive and catch the Lisbon Metro to a 5 minute walk of the hotel.
-This was deviation from when I discovered that we would actually be arriving into T2 where an additional shuttle bus would be required to access the Metro located outside of T1 thus it was easier to catch a taxi.
+Now, the original plan was to arrive at Lisbon Airport and catch the Lisbon Metro to a 5 minute walk of the hotel.
+This was deviated from when one discovered that we would actually be arriving into T2 where an additional shuttle bus would be required to access the Metro located outside of T1 thus it was easier to catch a taxi.
 Fortunately, the driver of the van used to remove us from the plane decided to drop us at T1 as we only had hand luggage (presumably…very strange if not!) making the Metro the cheapest option.

 We are staying in the Evolution Lisboa hotel for the duration, the Portuguese version of accessibility is very similar to the UK.
 Apart from the mod cons of all the rooms (automatic blinds, Bluetooth connectivity, USB chargers etc).
-One of the benefits of the accessible rooms is a very spacious wet room with two shower chairs to pick from…
+The accessible room includes a spacious wet room with two shower chairs to pick from…

 The plan for tomorrow is to catch the Metro down to the waterfront and then meander our way through the city centre stopping by the Santa Justa lift and sampling the famous Portuguese Custard Tarts!